 As I reported last year (See: “China Wants to Develop a New Long-Range Strategic Bomber”), there have been various discussions in the Chinese state-owned media over the capabilities and design of a new long-range bomber, although it is unclear in what way these discussions were influenced and informed by PLAAF officials.

 According to one reports, the new long-range bomber should be capable of reaching targets as far as the “second island chain” – an area stretching from the Kurils in the north through Japan, the Bonins, the Marianas, the Carolines, and Indonesia in the south.

 “The PLA’s definition of a long-range strategic bomber is a minimum range of 8,000 km (5,000 miles) without refueling and the capacity to carry a payload of more than 10 tons of air-to-ground ammunition,” I explained in July 2015.
-The bomber will also be likely capable of carrying a nuclear load and will be part of China’s nuclear triad.
+The bomber will also be likely capable of carrying a nuclear load.
 The H-6K’s maximum range is about 1,900 miles (3,057 kilometers) and the bomber can carry a payload of up to 12 tons.

 The bomber could also feature a stealth design, as I reported based last year:

 This definition would correspond to the sparse details available on China’s prospective subsonic stealth bomber – the H-20 (or H-X) – which could enter service by 2025, some analysts note.
 According to the Chinese Military Aviation blog, new long-range strategic bomber designs have been under development at the 603rd Aircraft Design Institute (a partner of Xi’an Aircraft Industrial Corporation) since the 1990s.

 The new bomber will allegedly have a flying wing design similar to that of the American B-2 and is referred to as a “strategic project” by the Chinese military.
 The blog also notes that individual parts of the aircraft are already being manufactured.